Eco-friendly Travel Tips: 4 Ways to Reduce Resources, Save Money

 Holiday travel is a guarantee for most people.
 Whether packing up the car to visit grandma or flying to see family and friends, traveling during the holidays can take a toll on passengers and the environment.
-Here are some suggestions to help you have an eco-friendly trip, which will reduce your carbon footprint and save you money:
+However, there are ways to keep it under control.To help reduce your carbon footprint and save money, check out these eco-friendly travel tips.

 Maintain Your Car

-If you’re driving, make sure your vehicle is up-to-date on all required maintenance.
-Some quick car maintenance includes an oil change, inflating tires (don’t forget the spare), and filling up when you begin your trip.
-When planning, check for construction or delays that could idle your car too long.
+When planning, check for construction or delays that could idle cars too long.
+Then plan an alternate route.
 This will prevent losing gas mileage and reduce car emissions.
 Other eco-friendly tips are avoiding excessive speeding, carpooling and packing light cargo.
 If flying, pack light (mail presents if needed), book direct flights, and rent small and/or hybrid cars.

 Use Public Transportation

-Buses, trolleys, and bikes are a great way to travel and see the area.
-If visiting beach destinations – including those in Alabama, California, Florida and South Carolina – rent a bike to help the environment and get the family some exercise.
+Buses, trolleys and bikes offer an eco-friendly way to travel and see the area.
+If visiting beach destinations – including those in Alabama, California, Florida and South Carolina – rent a bike to help the environment.
 Many mountain destinations in Colorado and Utah have free public transportation options.
-Other destinations offer trolleys, shuttles and buses at a low cost, saving you money as well.
-Remember walking is always a great health and eco-friendly option, too.
+Other destinations offer trolleys, shuttles and buses at a low cost, saving money as well.
+Remember walking is a healthy and eco-friendly travel option, too.

 Reduce Energy Usage